UniSymNet: A Unified Symbolic Network Guided by Transformer: Experiments

 \subsection{Baselines}

-In our experiments, we evaluate the performance of our method against several baselines, which can be categorized into two main types: In-domain methods and Out-of-domain methods.
-The comprehensive overview of baselines is provided in Appendix \ref{Appendix: Comprehensive Overview of Baselines}.
+In our experiments, we evaluate the performance of our method against several baselines, which are grouped into two main types: In-domain methods and Out-of-domain methods.
+The comprehensive overview of baselines can be found in Appendix \ref{Appendix: Comprehensive Overview of Baselines}.